ydkhatri/mac_apt/README.md

-NOTIFICATIONS | Reads mac notification data for each user PRINTJOBS | Parses CUPS spooled print jobs to get information about files/commands sent to a printer QUARANTINE | Reads the quarantine database and .LastGKReject file RECENTITEMS | Recently accessed Servers, Documents, Hosts, Volumes & Applications from .plist and .sfl files.
+NOTIFICATIONS | Reads mac notification data for each user PRINTJOBS | Parses CUPS spooled print jobs to get information about files/commands sent to a printer QUARANTINE | Reads the quarantine database and .LastGKReject file QUICKLOOK | Reads the QuickLook index.sqlite and carves thumbnails from thumbnails.data RECENTITEMS | Recently accessed Servers, Documents, Hosts, Volumes & Applications from .plist and .sfl files.
 Also gets recent searches and places for each user
 SAFARI | Internet history, downloaded file information, cookies and more from Safari caches SCREENTIME | Reads ScreenTime database for program and app usage